felipeliras/lira-plc/README.md

 # lira-plc

 ## Disclaimer
-This project includes images of assemblies that use third-party components from Phoenix Contact.
-The electronic housing shown in the images is a product of Phoenix Contact and is used here for reference and demonstration purposes only.
-All product names, logos, and brands are property of their respective owners.
+This project includes CAD models provided by Phoenix Contact for integration into the PCB assembly.
+The CAD files are used in accordance with Phoenix Contact’s usage rights for the purpose of distributing and documenting this project.
+Phoenix Contact remains the owner and author of the original CAD files.
+All product names, logos, and trademarks are the property of their respective owners.